cloudflare/cloudflare-docs/products/registrar/src/content/account-options/domain-contact-updates.md

 * Organization
 * Email address

 If you update any of the fields mentioned above, Cloudflare Registrar will send an approval email to the current registrant email address.
-The approval email contains a link to a web page where the requested change may be viewed and approved/rejected.
+The approval email contains a link to a web page where the requested change may be viewed and approved or rejected.
 If the pending change is not approved or rejected within seven days, the request will automatically be canceled.

 If you do not have to update these fields, your contact information is updated immediately and no further action is required.